 The price paid figure is taken from the application to register the purchase.
 It is the figure included in the Transfer (the legal deed which transfers the asset from one person to the other) and referred to as the 'consideration' or purchase price.
 You can report an error in the price paid figure using the LR online form.
 In most cases errors result from typos so at first glance the figure.
 Do report it so they can double check and advise.

 How does conveyancing in Newhaven differ for newly converted properties?

-Most buyers of new build property in Newhaven contact us having been asked by the housebuilder to exchange contracts and commit to the purchase even before the property is ready to move into.
-This is because builders in Newhaven typically purchase the site, plan the estate and want to get the plots sold off as they are building the properties.
+Most buyers of new build premises in Newhaven contact us having been asked by the builder to exchange contracts and commit to the purchase even before the premises is completed.
+This is because builders in Newhaven usually acquire the real estate, plan the estate and want to get the plots sold off as they are building the properties.
 Buyers, therefore, will have to exchange contracts without actually seeing the house they are buying.
 To reduce the chances of losing the property, buyers should instruct conveyancing solicitors as soon as the property is reserved and mortgage applications should be submitted quickly.
 Due to the fact that it could be several months and even years between exchange of contracts and completion, the mortgage offer may need to be extended.
 It would be wise to use a lawyer who specialises in new build conveyancing especially if they are used to new build conveyancing in Newhaven or who has acted in the same development.

 Completion is due on the disposal of our £450,000 flat in Newhaven next Thursday.
 The freeholder has quoted £360 for Certificate of Compliance, building insurance schedule and 3 years service charge statements.
 Is it legal for a freeholder to charge such fees for a flat conveyance in Newhaven?